About our programmes

 - PhD in Music

-- PhD in Composition
+- PhD in Music by Composition

 These programmes have been designed to be flexible to enable you to pursue your chosen specialism in a supportive and productive environment with individual supervision for all specialist modules.
 Our staff are active researchers, so you can access wide-ranging expertise quickly and easily.
 These programmes are available full-time, part-time and, where appropriate, for distance learners.